Vyralmarketing/mustafa-faiz/_posts/2021-04-08-waive-your-appraisal-addendum-to-strengthen-your-offer.md

 {% include pullquote.html %}

 **Essentially, waiving the appraisal gives you an advantage over other buyers** because you’re ensuring sellers that they don’t need to worry about renegotiating in the event of a low appraisal.
-I normally wouldn’t advise buyers to take on this strategy, but in a strong seller’s market like this one, where any home listed under $400,000 receives 15 to 20 offers the very first day, you need to make your offer as strong as possible.&nbsp;
+I normally wouldn’t advise buyers to take on this strategy, but in a strong seller’s market like this one where any home listed under $400,000 receives 15 to 20 offers the very first day, you need to make your offer as strong as possible.&nbsp;

 In this red-hot market, buyers are hardly giving any thought to price because they’re securing such low interest rates (2.6%, 2.7%, etc.).
 The challenge is actually getting the contract, so getting a contract is akin to securing a deal.
 More and more buyers are waiving their appraisals, so you’ll have to compete in the appraisal world as well, just in case the offer comes in lower.&nbsp;